 Our previous newsletter covered the Spiritual Foundation pillar, which sets you up for success in all other areas.
 Today, let’s focus on Optimal Movement in your life.
 Our culture promotes exercise as the key to health, but it’s only a corner of the foundation.
 We can’t out-work a bad diet or lose restful sleep to prop up this pillar.
 Optimal Movement encompasses physical fitness and exercise, but it doesn’t have to look like endless hours on the treadmill.

 Faithfully Guided Health Center works with you to customize an individual wellness plan that best suits your lifestyle and health goals.
-Because physical activity and daily movement is so important for overall health, let’s take an inventory of your current movement habits:
+Because physical activity and daily movement are so important for overall health, let’s take an inventory of your current movement habits:

 1. Are you moving every day?